Corrected Magnesium Calculator

 - Liver failure (in cirrhosis or chronic hepatitis);

 - Severe inflammation.

-The most common symptom of hypoalbuminemia is a generalized edema, caused by the low oncotic pressure of blood.
+The most common symptom of hypoalbuminemia is generalized edema caused by low oncotic blood pressure.

 When should I suspect hypomagnesemia?

 Unfortunately, symptoms of hypomagnesemia are rather unspecific.
-Low magnesium level can manifest in many medical conditions:
+Low magnesium levels can manifest in many medical conditions: